JohanOelgaard/AdvMacroHetAgent/README.md

+# Advanced Macroeconomics
-# Assignments and Final Exam in the course Advanced Macroeconomics: Heterogeneous Agent Models Fall 2023, University of Copenhagen
+Assignments and Final Exam in the course Advanced Macroeconomics: Heterogeneous Agent Models Fall 2023, University of Copenhagen

 **By Johan Ølgaard, jlh601**